 Google AdWords – Digital marketing guide

 Google’s system from which ads are placed.
-You can place several types of ads from it.
+You can place several types of ads on it.

 In fact, Google AdWords is a system that allows you to place banners on sites – display advertising.
 You can choose the topics, specific sites, or keywords by which your ads appear on those sites (contextual advertising).